-- Starting a new job
+- Start a new job

-- Getting married
+- Get married

-- Buying a home
+- Buy a home

-- Having a child
+- Start a family

-- Finding yourself unemployed
+- Find yourself unemployed

-- Finding yourself single again
+- Find yourself single again

-- Planning your retirement
+- Plan your retirement

-- Losing a spouse
+- Lose a spouse

 As much as it may not seem like it at the time, buying life insurance is often a smart and financially responsible move in your 20s.
 Life insurance rates when you’re young and healthy are usually the cheapest they’ll ever be, and buying now lets you lock in premiums for years (if not decades) to come.

 How affordable is it?
-Life insurance quotes at InsuranceHotline.com for a Term 10 life insurance policy with a face value of $250,000 came in as low as $169 per year for a 25-year-old male and $132 for a female, non-smoker—that’s per year, and less than a dollar per day.
+Life insurance quotes at InsuranceHotline.com for a Term 10 life insurance policy with a face value of $250,000 came in as low as $165 per year for a 25-year-old male and $125 for a female, non-smoker—that’s per year, and less than a dollar per day.

-For many, this decade represents a time of commitment; marriage, starting and raising a family, and home ownership.
+For many people, this decade represents a time of commitment; marriage, starting and raising a family, and home ownership.
 It’s a lot of responsibility and with it comes the responsibility of preparing for the “what if” scenario.
 What if something happened to you or your spouse, and how will it affect your family?
 There’s a lot to consider, because there’s a lot at stake.

 How much is enough life insurance?
 Typically, industry insiders will suggest that you have five to 10 times your annual, pre-tax salary in life insurance protection.
 This is a rule-of-thumb and everyone’s situation is unique; that’s why it’s always best to discuss your situation with a professional to make sure you are properly protected.

 By the time you’re in your 40s, often your family is well established and your mortgage is under control.
-In addition to taking care of the “what if” scenario and ensuring that your family’s immediate needs are taken care of (paying off debts, offsetting the loss of income, and contributing towards future education costs), it’s at this time when many people start to look long-term and use life insurance as an investment or estate creation tool too.
+In addition to taking care of the “what if” scenario and ensuring your family’s immediate needs are taken care of (paying off debts, offsetting the loss of income, and contributing towards future education costs), it’s at this time when many people start to look long-term and use life insurance as an investment or estate creation tool too.